Mono Grande: Older reports and sightings

 The German naturalist Alexander von Humboldt, who travelled in South America during early 19th century, heard stories from Orinoco about furry human-like creatures called Salvaje ("Wild"), which were rumoured to capture women, build huts and to occasionally eat human flesh.
 He attached no belief to the myth.
 The naturalist Philip Gosse also tried to examine these legends during his travels in Venezuela during the mid-19th century, but with no real success ((Sjögren 1980)).

 Modern reports and sightings

-The so-called Loys' Ape was photographed in 1920 and proposed as a possible unknown great ape of South America; it has since been identified as almost certainly a spider monkey, after being first debunked by Sir Arthur Keith (1929).
-Part of the reason Loys became convinced was he thought he had learned the beast' name in the native language, but in fact when he showed his photo around, they were all asking "What is it?!
-(Note: "indianska nam.. inget annat än vad är det?")
-In 1931, inspired by Loys' ape, three Italians made an expedition to the Mazaruni River in Guyana, but without further evidence than more alleged sightings from the residents. writes (1980) that: "They returned home with a couple of eyewitness-reports, that give the impression that the interviewed tried to make fun of ? [sic] them".
+The so-called De Loys's ape was photographed by Swiss geologist Francois de Loys in 1920 and proposed as a possible unknown great ape of South America; it has since been identified as almost certainly a spider monkey, after being first debunked by Sir Arthur Keith (1929).

-An American millionaire also set up a reward of 50,000 dollars to the one who could find a specimen, but nobody seems to have claimed the reward.
 In the 1940s, American scientist Philip Herschkowitz traveled in the same areas as de Loys, and concluded that the story was a myth whose origin was the spider monkey, Ateles belzebuth.
 However, in 1951, a Frenchman named claimed to have seen an apeman at the same Tarra River where de Loys said he had seen his creatures.
 Like de Loys, he presented a photograph of the creature as evidence, though he was accused of perpetrating a hoax with a manipulated photograph (based on Loys photograph).

-In 1987, Gary Samuels (a mycologist studying under a grant from the New York Botanical Garden) was studying fungi in Guyana.
-Hearing footsteps nearby, he glanced up, expecting to see his Guyanese assistant.
-Instead, he saw a bipedal, ape-like creature standing about five feet tall.
-Samuels said the creature bellowed at him, then ran away.